 Afterwards we saw Paradise Kitty in the Atrium, an all-girl GnR tribute band, which has a kick ass guitar player, then on to Armored Saint at the pool.
 Next stopped over at Bar City to watch a few songs of The Kix, a three-piece-girl band that does 80s covers – saw them do ZZ Top and Queen.

 Checked out a few minutes of Steve Vai in the theater, then back to Madam X in the Atrium.
 Loved seeing those guys; I have a vague recollection of seeing them in L.A. at maybe the Troubadour or Gazarri’s or somewhere like that back in the day.
-I wasn’t really familiar with them but I liked their songs.
+Good songs.

 Wednesday morning started off with Joel Hoekstra’s Bloody Mary Jam at the pool stage.
 Gosh, how I love a Bloody Mary for breakfast on a sunny vacation day.
 This was another one of those oh-so-special musical treats.
 It started acoustic then went all out full-sound and Jeff Scott Soto got up and sang Here I Go Again, and Todd La Torre of Queensryche sang Love Ain’t No Stranger.
 All on a sunny deck out in the ocean – a perfect vacation day.